Industrial Coaters & Liner Application Specialists

 - The ability to act quickly and decisively in emergencies

-Manitoba: apprentices pursue training for traditional Red Seal Painter & Decorator at Red River.
-Supplemental Industrial training is available at the Hall upon request.
+Manitoba: apprentices pursue Red Seal Painter & Decorator level training at Red River (Winnipeg).